 Required International Health Insurance

 We believe all free public healthcare services should be reserved for the local population.
 Because of this we require all Chapter participants to have travel insurance with international healthcare coverage in case of any medical emergencies.
-Options like SafetyWing and Cigna International offer coverage that includes Covid-related events.
+Options like SafetyWing (note: this is an affiliate link) and Cigna International offer coverage that includes Covid-related events.

 Positive Test Protocols